The Green Spaces of Fulham & Hammersmith

 You can say that all you need in a park or open space can be found in Ravenscourt Park, so if you are looking for a really good quiet time, you can head to this park any time.

 Known as a good place to play basketball and tennis, Wormholt Park offers a lot more activities which friends and families can enjoy.
-There is a play area for kids 0-5 years of age, games and basketball court, and tennis courts with free play.
+There is a play area for kids 0-5 years of age, games and the basketball court, and tennis courts with free play.

 The largest open space in Hammersmith & Fulham is Wormwood Scrubs.
 Covering 67 hectares of land and greenery, this location is wide enough for any and every kind of activity you wish to try.
 The place can be used for sports pitches, a place where you can have picnics, fly kites or just run about.
-The Wormwood Scrubs gives you a chance to appreciate nature and see it up close.
+The Wormwood Scrubs give you a chance to appreciate nature and see it up close.

 In this open space, there are play areas dedicated to children who are 0-13 years old, 9 full-size football pitches, 7 junior-size football pitches, two Gaelic football pitches, the Linford Christie Outdoor Sports Centre, two outdoor gyms, seasonal baseball diamonds and available rugby pitch/Lacrosse when requested.